What is On Page Optimization?

 There are various on page optimization factors that involve search engine rankings.
 These include:

 Website content is what sets your website apart from the audience and provides the right message to the minds and hearts of your customers.
 The success of your web site is decided mainly by its content and management of its structure as well as external accounts like Google+, Google My Business etc (see Local Viking to learn about the software making business people’s life much easier).
 Finally, content benefits the wallets of the customers.
 All other components in your web site (design, visuals, videos, etc.) provide an additional support role.
 If you have effective taglines, great design will simply enhance their performance.
-Design itself is not purchased.
+Design itself is not purchased you still need to use enterprise content management services to get your website where you want it to be,

 Title tag is the second most important on page optimization factor for SEO, after content.
 A title tag must be short but detailed enough for your visitors to identify both you and your business.
 Title tag is the second thing that is shown and indexed by the search engines.
 Your sites title has to be interesting enough to find out more information.
 On the other hand, your title has to be interesting enough to the search engine to be able to get ranking you above thousands of other related websites like yours.